 “We are not wealthy,” she cautions.
-“If you’re a retail florist, when you look at some of the other industry players who are members of the Heritage Circle, you might think, ‘That is not in my league.’
+“If you’re a retail florist, when you look at some of the other industry players who are members of the Legacy Circle, you might think, ‘That is not in my league.’
 But small contributions from many florists can add up and make a big difference.
 And, planning for a bequest is actually one of the easiest ways to give.”

 From Banking to Flowers

 Lyons was 21 years old when she got started as an entrepreneur.
 At that tender age, she had already been working for two years—in the banking industry.
 From banker to retail florist might seem like quite a turnaround, but it was a gradual move, and one prepared by the home she grew up in.